camunda/camunda-bpm-examples/deployment/spring-jboss-non-pa/README.md

     </beans>

-And we add an entry to the manifest so that the process engine classes are added to our classpath:
+We also add an entry to the manifest so that the process engine classes are added to our classpath:

     <build>
       <plugins>